APPLY NOW FOR FALL JOBS

 APPLY NOW

-• Is responsible for all sports coverage including social media
+Is responsible for all sports coverage including social media.
+Assigns reporters sports stories and events on multiple platforms, enforcing deadlines.

-• Serves on Editorial Board and attends Ed Board meetings on Wed. nights
+• Serves on editorial board and attends ed board meetings on Wednesday nights.

 • Monitors sports content for accuracy and promptly posts all corrections and clarifications for the news section when warranted.